Home » Posts tagged 'saved'

-David mourned this fact in Psalm 51:7 Tanakh (Psalm 51:5 OT.)
+David mourned this fact in Psalm 51:7 Hebrew Bible (Psalm 51:5 OT.)
 “Behold, with iniquity I was formed, and with sin my mother conceived me.”
 This does not mean that his mother bore him illegitimately.
 His mother had inherited a sin nature from her parents, and they from their parents, and so on.
 David inherited this from his parents, just as we all do.

-Every single thing we do is out of the body of a sinner as a result of the inherited sin nature.
-(Isaiah 64:5 Tanakh [Isaiah 64:6 OT].)
+Every single thing we do is out of the body of a sinner as a result of the inherited sin nature (Isaiah 64:5 Hebrew Bible [Isaiah 64:6 OT]).
 “And we all have become like one unclean, and like a discarded garment are all our righteous deeds, and we all have withered like a leaf, and our iniquities carry us away like the wind.”

 There will be contaminants in the water because the pitcher is not perfectly clean.
 It is the same with us.
 We have inherited the spiritual DNA of our original ancestor, Adam.
 We are not clean.
 Spiritually we are dead, separated from God.

 Job 14:4 “Who can bring a clean thing out of an unclean one?
 Not one.”
 Job 15:14-16 “What is man that he should be innocent, and that one born of woman should be just?
 Lo!
 He does not believe in His holy ones, and the heavens are not pure in His eyes.
 Surely [not] one who is abominable and impure, a man who drinks injustice like water.”
 Job 25:4 “How then can man be just with God, and how can one born of woman be clean?”
 Psalm 14:2-3 “The Lord in Heaven looked down upon the sons of men to see whether there is a man of understanding, who seeks the Lord.
 All have turned away; together they have spoiled; no one does good, not even one.”
 (Genesis 8:21, 1 Kings 8:46, Ecclesiastes 7:20)

-As God is infinite and eternal (lasting forever, no beginning or end) and since all sin is ultimately against God (Psalm 51:6 Tanakh, Psalm 51:4 OT), only an infinite and eternal punishment is sufficient.
+As God is infinite and eternal (lasting forever, no beginning or end) and since all sin is ultimately against God (Psalm 51:6 Hebrew Bible, Psalm 51:4 OT), only an infinite and eternal punishment is sufficient.